Section 4. Code of Student Conduct

 - the right to present evidence against the charges,

-- the right to an advisor,
+- the right to an adviser of choice,

-- the right to a fair procedure which is appropriate to the circumstances,
+- the right to a fair procedure, which is appropriate to the circumstances,

-All student members of the Boston College community have certain responsibilities to the institution and to its members.
+As members of a learning community, all student members of the Boston College community have certain responsibilities to the institution and to its members.
 These include:

 - Respect for the rights of others, which includes the obligation to refrain from conduct that violates or adversely affects the rights of other members of the Boston College community.